-Braya and ABO Wind Launch Toglukuti'k Project Braya Renewable Fuels and ABO Wind are teaming up for an exciting project called Toqlukuti'k Wind and Hydrogen Ltd, where they'll use wind power to produce clean hydrogen and ammonia.
+Braya and ABO Wind Launch Toqlukuti'k Project Braya Renewable Fuels and ABO Wind are teaming up for an exciting project called Toqlukuti'k Wind and Hydrogen Ltd, where they'll use wind power to produce clean hydrogen and ammonia.
 The project's green hydrogen will be used to further decarbonize renewable fuel production at Braya's Come By Chance refinery, solidifying the company's future as a world class renewable fuels producer.
 Toqlukuti'k Wind and Hydrogen Ltd. is expected to provide sizable local job and procurement opportunities.
-North Atlantic Expands Hydrogen Production and Refueling Network North Atlantic is planning to significantly expand its hydrogen production through its Green Energy Hub project, focusing on both renewable and conventional sources to meet growing demand for alternative energy.
-They are also building a network of strategically placed hydrogen refueling stations to support the adoption of hydrogen fuel cell vehicles.
+North Atlantic Expands Hydrogen Production Network North Atlantic is planning to significantly expand its hydrogen production through its Green Energy Hub project, focusing on renewable sources to meet growing demand for alternative energy.
 Renewable Diesel Biofuels such as ethanol and renewable diesel offer immediate emission reductions and can be blended with current fuels, supporting the transition as electric technologies continue to evolve.